OUR POLICIES

 County Welfare Officer: Vacant

-INSPIRE Squash Academy Lead Safeguard: Chris Ogden - chrisogden@inspire-squash.co.uk
+Inspire Squash Academy Lead Safeguard: Chris Ogden - chrisogden@inspire-squash.co.uk

 Cheshire East Safeguarding Children's Partnership (CESCP)